tessamcdonnel/STAT-217-R-Course/chapter1.md

 *** =instructions
 - Type `sqrt(9)` into the bottom right panel (R Console) to find the square root of 9.
 This should return 3.
 - In the script, use the `sqrt()` function to find the square root of 9659.
-- In the script, use the `sqrt()` function and arithmetic operators (from last exercise) to evaluate the
+- In the script, use the `sqrt()` function and arithmetic operators (from last exercise) to evaluate ... *insert test stat*
 *** =hint
+R uses PEMDAS order of operations like you would use in any math class.

 *** =pre_exercise_code
 ```{r}